pulkit1991/hitbtcapi/README.rst

 Usage
 -------
 I've done my best to make the code clean, commented, and understandable; however it may not be exhaustive.
-For more details, please refer to the `official documentation <https://api.hitbtc.com/>`_ or the `API Explorer <https://api.hitbtc.com/api/2/explore/>`_.
+For more details, please refer to the `HitBTC API official documentation <https://api.hitbtc.com/>`_ or the `API Explorer <https://api.hitbtc.com/api/2/explore/>`_.

 **IN SHORT**

-- Use args for *URI paths*
+- **Use args for URI paths**
-- Use kwargs for *form data* or *query parameters*
+- **Use kwargs for formData or query parameters**

-Thats it!

 **Public API (Market Data)**